Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 .. note::

-  Be aware of the size limit on contract function parameters which is currently 1024 bytes, which puts a limit on the number of queries depending on the byte size of the Token ID and the name of the receive function.
+  Be aware of the size limit on contract function parameters which is currently 1024 bytes, which puts a limit on the number of queries depending on the byte size of the Token ID.

 Response